Eyeglasses and Contact Lenses

 The prescription for contact lenses includes more information than what is available

 the curvature of the eye.
-In addition, the healthcare provider will determine if the
+In addition, the eye care provider will determine if the

 eyes are too dry for contact lenses.
-Also, if there are any corneal problems
+They check if there are any corneal problems

 that may prevent a person from wearing contact lenses.
-Trial lenses are usually tested
+Trial lenses are often worn

-on the eyes for a period of time to make sure of proper fit.
+for a period of time to make sure they fit correctly.

-The contact lens prescription usually includes the following information:
+The contact lens prescription often includes this information:

-Eye care specialists are required by federal law to give you a copy of your contact
+Eye care providers are required by federal law to give you a copy of your contact